cloudblog004/fantasticfoodies/content/en/posts/2187-step-by-step-guide-to-make-homemade-chicken-shashilic.md

 1. Take 1/2 white zeera

-The &#34;classic&#34; shashlik, Granny says, should be made with mutton.
+The *classic* shashlik, Granny says, should be made with mutton.
 Chicken Shashlik is a type of Shish Kebab, very easy to prepare and can be grilled on Here is a simple recipe to make a very easy Chicken Shashlik.
 Chicken Shashlik is a delicious appetizer recipe often served in restaurants.
 It is served on a bed of rice usually or sometimes with noodles and is a complete meal in itself.

 <!--inarticleads2-->